microsoft/playwright/docs/src/api/params.md

 * langs: js, python, csharp
 - `headers` <[Object]<[string], [string]>>

 Allows to set HTTP headers.
+These headers will apply to the fetched request as well as any redirects initiated by it.

 ## js-python-csharp-fetch-option-timeout
 * langs: js, python, csharp